Star of Life: History

+Prior to the use of the Star of Life, ambulances in the United States commonly displayed a safety orange-colored cross on a square background.
+This was only a slight variation from the inverted Swiss flag (✚) used by the International Red Cross and Red Crescent Movement.
 In 1973, the American Red Cross complained that the traditional orange cross too closely resembled their logo of a red cross on a white background, the usage of which is restricted by the Geneva Conventions.
 Dr. Dawson Mills, Chief of the EMS Branch, National Highway Traffic Safety Administration in the United States, asked the National Registry of EMTs for permission to use the star as the "national identifier for Emergency Medical Services" in the United States," and in 1977 reported to Congress that it had become the national standard.

-Leo R. Schwartz, Chief of the EMS Branch, National Highway Traffic Safety Administration in the United States, modified the Star of Life by adding the six main tasks of Emergency Medical Services and changing the color to blue.
+Leo R. Schwartz, Chief of the EMS Branch, National Highway Traffic Safety Administration in the United States, modified the Star of Life by adding the six main tasks of Emergency Medical Services and changing the color from red (used by the AMA) to blue.
 The "blue Star of Life" was recommended for adoption by the United States Department of Health, Education and Welfare on October 25, 1973, and was registered as a certification mark on February 1, 1977 in the name of the National Highway Traffic Safety Administration.
 Both NREMT's version and the US government's modification omit the white outline around the edge common on many of today's ambulances.

 The US government's registration lists uses of the Star of Life, including "emergency medical care" and "emergency medical care vehicles."
 The US government's registration does not list any international classes of trademark.